-49 Seven key SDG functions are identified for ministries on: planning and budgeting; advocacy, sensitization and awareness; implementation; monitoring, data collection and reporting; research; stakeholder coordination and resource mobilization.
+&lt;sup>49 Seven key SDG functions are identified for ministries on: planning and budgeting; advocacy, sensitization and awareness; implementation; monitoring, data collection and reporting; research; stakeholder coordination and resource mobilization.

-50 Line ministries in the areas of finance, environment, agriculture, local government and rural development, industry and trade and health.
+&lt;sup>50 Line ministries in the areas of finance, environment, agriculture, local government and rural development, industry and trade and health.

-51 Referred as the domesticated SDGs Indicator Framework.
+&lt;sup>51 Referred as the domesticated SDGs Indicator Framework.

-52 Indicator OP3.1 - i1 is rated on-track (annex 1).
+&lt;sup>52 Indicator OP3.1 - i1 is rated on-track (annex 1).

-53 Indicator OP3.1 - i2 is rated on-track (annex 1) as well as output 3.1.
+&lt;sup>53 Indicator OP3.1 - i2 is rated on-track (annex 1) as well as output 3.1.

-54 Many development actors have on-going projects in this area (e.g. African Development Bank is supporting the National statistical System).
+&lt;sup>54 Many development actors have on-going projects in this area (e.g. African Development Bank is supporting the National statistical System).

-55 A joint programme is in preparation with the following participating agencies; UNDP, WHO, UN WOMEN, UNFPA and UNICEF.
+&lt;sup>55 A joint programme is in preparation with the following participating agencies; UNDP, WHO, UN WOMEN, UNFPA and UNICEF.
 These on-going efforts are outlined in the NMES Data Management Stream Workplan of which the UN RCO and UNDP are substantive members.
 One of the key deliverables under this workplan is the data automation pilot project across an initial six government ministries.
 This pilot will be scaled up to all other remaining ministries and non-state actor organizations within the current NDP 11 cycle and the subsequent NDPs.

-19 private sector recovery plan, and the upcoming integrated national financing framework for the SDGs,56 to name a few.
+SDG mainstreaming efforts are also reflected in many other UNDP activities, including the development of a South-South and Triangular Cooperation (SSTC) Strategy in support of the SDGs, the integration of the SDGs in the COVID-19 private sector recovery plan, and the upcoming integrated national financing framework for the SDGs, to name a few.